Museo Botero: The collection of works made by Fernando Botero

 The collection of works by Fernando Botero includes numerous oil paintings, drawings, pastels, sanguines and sculptures made by him, especially during the most recent decades.
 His earliest production (in the 1940s, 1950s and 1960s) is not represented in this museum.
 Works from his initial artistic periods can be found in the permanent exhibition of the Colombian National Museum, also in Bogotá.

+The collection includes a Boterian version of Leonardo da Vinci's Mona Lisa, identified by the Ministry of Culture of Colombia as one of the most important Botero paintings.

-The collection includes a Boterian version of Leonardo da Vinci's Mona Lisa and a part of the first series on violence in Colombia (Pablo Escobar, Tirofijo, Carrobomba, La massacre de Mejor Esquina, etc.), among others.
+The collection also includes a part of the first series on violence in Colombia (Pablo Escobar, Tirofijo, Carrobomba, La massacre de Mejor Esquina, etc.), among others.
 The latest series on violence in Colombia is part of the collection of the National Museum of Colombia.

-Likewise, on the second floor of the museum there is a room dedicated to small and medium-sized sculptures, made of bronze and marble.

-The Botero Museum in the Latin American context

-The Botero Museum's modern art collection is valuable in Latin America.
-Along with the National Museum of Fine Arts of Buenos Aires, the São Paulo Museum of Art, the Caracas Museum of Contemporary Art and the Museum of Contemporary Art of the University of São Paulo, it constitutes, in its kind, one of the most important art collections in Latin America.
+Fernando Botero's Private Collection

+In addition to the donation of his own work, Botero donated the entirety of his private art collection that included works by 85 different artists that include: